jiricrispeyn/ngbp-sass/README.md

   involvement from the developer.
 It should do what needs to be done, while staying out of the way.
 Components should end up tested, linted, compiled, and minified, ready for use in a production environment.
-- Integration with popular tools like Bower, Karma, and LESS.
+- Integration with popular tools like Bower, Karma, and SASS.
 - *Encourages* test-driven development.
 It's the only way to code.
 - A directory structure that is cogent, meaningful to new team members, and supporting of the above points.